The Ecobee thermostat relies on a Wifi connection to do many things such as exchanging data with sensors and connecting to your mobile app.

 While the 5 GHz band offers less coverage but transmits data at faster speeds.

-In general, the Ecobee Thermostat won’t need a lot of internet speed like security cameras and smart doorbells, so I recommend using 2.4GHz.
+In general, the Ecobee Thermostat won’t need a lot of internet speed like security cameras and smart doorbells, so I recommend using the 2.4GHz channel.

 Factory resetting your router is always recommended when your home devices are having trouble connecting to the internet, which is our case right now.

-This process will fix any internal errors that the router is facing, increase WiFi signals, and improve the overall performance of your network.
+This process will fix internal bugs that the router is facing, help improve WiFi signals, and restore the overall performance of your network.

 Here are the 3 simple steps that you can follow to reset your router:

-A Wifi range extender is important to boost your Wifi signals and allow them to reach all of your devices around your home including the thermostat.
+A Wifi range extender is important to boost your signal reach and allow you to reach all of your devices around your home including the thermostat.

-Setting up a mesh network is also an option when you live in a large house where a repeater won’t have too much impact.
+Setting up a mesh network is also an option if you live in a larger house where a repeater won’t have too much impact.

 Note: Before you jump into buying hardware to boost WiFi signals, I suggest moving the router to a location and testing if it covers the whole house.